fabio-d/xc16plusplus/v1.23/README.md

 # XC16++ for XC16 v1.23

-This is the first XC16 version supported by XC16++.
+This used to be the lowest XC16 version supported by XC16++ v1.
+This is no longer the case with XC16 v2.

 ## Installation